What support do anatomy, physiology and pathology students need most?

 Are support services accessible in practice?

-Availability does not guarantee uptake.
-Barriers include uneven signposting, complex processes and timing that clashes with teaching or placements.
-Streamline routes into support with a single “front door” page, predictable opening hours, and multiple contact modes (drop‑in, phone, live chat).
-Track time‑to‑resolution and keep students updated until issues are closed, with a focus on disabled students, whose support sentiment is lower (index 28.0).
+Support services only help when students can find them, understand them and use them at the point of need.
+Barriers often include weak signposting, complex processes and timings that clash with teaching or placements.
+Streamline access through a single "front door" page, predictable opening hours and multiple contact modes, including drop-in, phone and live chat.
+Track time-to-resolution and keep students updated until issues are closed, especially for disabled students, whose support sentiment is lower (index 28.0), a pattern echoed in what deaf and hard of hearing students say makes higher education accessible.

 What should providers prioritise now?

-Prioritise assessment transparency and timeliness.
-In this subject, assessment topics attract a disproportionate share of negative comment; marking criteria, in particular, scores poorly (index −46.9).
-Publish checklist‑style rubrics, provide brief annotated exemplars, and set a feedback service level that ensures feed‑forward guidance students can act on.
+Prioritise assessment transparency and timeliness first.
+In this subject, assessment topics attract a disproportionate share of negative comment; marking criteria, in particular, score poorly (index −46.9).
+Publish checklist-style rubrics, provide brief annotated exemplars and set a feedback service level that gives students feed-forward guidance while there is still time to use it.

-Tighten operational rhythm.
-Stabilise timetabling, assign ownership for changes, and maintain a single authoritative channel for course communications.
-Where online components remain, specify interaction points and expectations.
+Tighten operational rhythm next.
+Stabilise timetabling, assign ownership for changes and maintain a single authoritative channel for course communications.
+Where online components remain, specify interaction points and engagement expectations so students know what will happen and when.

-Strengthen targeted support.
+Strengthen targeted support where risk is highest.
 The wider NSS picture is positive overall (68.6% Positive) but more mixed in this CAH area (52.6% Positive).
-Mature and part‑time learners often respond well to responsive human support; disabled students need proactive, accessible communications and rapid triage.
+Mature and part-time learners often respond well to responsive human support; disabled students need proactive, accessible communication and rapid triage.
 Early, visible signposting to careers guidance can also raise confidence without large resource demands.

 Promote what already works.
 Students frequently value staff availability and personal tutor contact.
-Keep these touchpoints easy to book and visible across modules, and continue to involve students in reviewing content breadth and level.
+Keep these touchpoints easy to book and visible across modules, and involve students in reviewing content breadth and level so good practice is easier to repeat.

 How Student Voice Analytics helps you

-Student Voice Analytics shows how student support lands for this subject and your cohorts.
-It tracks volume and sentiment over time, compares like‑for‑like across subject codes and demographics, and pinpoints where assessment clarity, communications or access to services need attention.
-You can export concise, anonymised summaries for programme teams and professional services, and use drill‑downs from provider to course to target practical improvements without additional analysis overhead.
+Student Voice Analytics shows where support is working for anatomy, physiology and pathology students, and where friction is building for specific cohorts.
+It tracks volume and sentiment over time, compares like-for-like across subject codes and demographics, and pinpoints whether assessment clarity, course communication or access to services needs attention first.
+You can export concise, anonymised summaries for programme teams and professional services, then drill from provider to course to target practical improvements without extra manual analysis.
+Want to see where assessment clarity, communication and access to support are slipping in your own feedback?
+Explore Student Voice Analytics.

 Request a walkthrough